bridgecrewio/checkov-vscode/README.md

 ### Configuration

-* Sign up to a Bridgecrew Community account [here](http://bridgecrew.cloud/).
-If you already have an account, sign in and go to the next step.

-* From [Integrations](https://www.bridgecrew.cloud/integrations/api-token), select **API Token** and copy the API key.
+* In Prisma Cloud, go to Settings > Access Control > Add > Access Key and copy the keys.
-* In Visual Studio Code, enter your API Token in the Checkov Extension settings page.
+* In Visual Studio Code, enter your keys and API endpoint in the Checkov Extension settings page.
 * Using a custom CA certificate is possible.
 If needed, set the path to the certificate file in the Checkov Extension settings page.

 * If you find the error message noisy, you're able to disable it entirely by selecting `Disable error message` in the Checkov Extension settings page.